The 52nd Lunar and Planetary Science Conference

 The 52nd Lunar and Planetary Science Conference (LPSC) was held virtually and was co-chaired by Lisa Gaddis (Lunar and Planetary Institute) and Eileen Stansbery (NASA Johnson Space Center).
 Attendance was the highest in the history of the conference, with 2,217 attendees from 53 countries.
 Submitted abstracts totaled 1,781 abstracts from 46 countries.
 LPSC continues to be accessible and important to young scientists, with student participation at approximately 36% of total attendance.
 The meeting organization was provided by the Lunar and Planetary Institute.

 LPSC began with a successful and enjoyable welcome event on Sunday afternoon in Gather.town.
-Beginning on Monday morning, the conference featured four-and-a-half days of virtual sessions, including the following topics:
+Beginning on Monday morning, the conference featured five days of virtual sessions, including the following topics:

 - Initial Results from the Mars 2020 Perseverance Rover Mission — NASA’s Mars 2020 Perseverance rover, the first mission in a multi-mission campaign to return Mars samples back to Earth, landed in Jezero crater on February 18, 2021.
 This session covered initial scientific results from the first month of operations of the Perseverance rover on Mars.
 Presentations reviewed the geologic setting of Perseverance’s landing site observed from orbiter data and in situ images and radar data, as well as initial geochemical, mineralogic, and atmospheric results.